awaisfusion/awaisfusion/README.md

 - 👋 Hi, I’m @awaisfusion
-- 👀 I’m interested in flutter.
+- 👀 I’m interested in learning.
-- 🌱 I’m currently learning flutter.
+- 🌱 I’m currently learning .
-- 💞️ I’m looking to collaborate on flutter project
+- 💞️ I’m looking to collaborate on project
-- 📫 reach me at mawais3665@gmail.com
+- 📫 reach me

 <!---
 awaisfusion/awaisfusion is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.